digitgopher/showdown-model/README.md

 [3]: http://www.showdowncards.com/images/product/1.jpg
 [4]: http://www.showdowncards.com/images/product/5.jpg

-## Quantitative MLB Showdown Cards: A working model
+# Quantitative MLB Showdown Cards: A working model

-Created by Daniel Tixier

-Updated: 12/13/14

-The implementation of the algorithm described in this model can be found at https://github.com/digitgopher/MLBShowdownStatistics

-## Intro to the concept
+### Intro to the concept

 The premise of this project asserts that MLB Showdown cards should be realistic representations of their player.
 Not just partly realistic, but as statistically accurate as possible.
 This is ambitious; the first project of its kind.